-These tacos are served with a delicious broth (consommé) on the side so you can dip your taco before every bite.
+These tacos are served with a delicious broth (consommé) on the side so you can dip your taco before each bite.

 What is authentic Mexican birria?

-Birria comes from Jalisco state in Mexico and is normally made with lamb meat or a mixture of beef and lamb.
-The meat is marinated in a chili paste and then cooked in broth with spices.
-It is served with the consommé in which it was cooked.
+Birria comes from the state of Jalisco in Mexico and is normally made with lamb meat or a mixture of beef and lamb.
+The meat is marinated in a chili paste and then cooked in a broth with spices.
+It is served with the consommé in which it is cooked.

-This version is vegan and is perfect in flavor, texture, and perfect for our body too.
-Despite having all the original dish’s flavors, it is not heavy or greasy or heavy for our tummies.
+This version is vegan and is perfect in flavor and texture, and perfect for our body, too.
+Despite having all the original dish’s flavors, it is not greasy or heavy for our tummies.

-In Mexico, birria is served on special occasions, Christmas, Baptisms, New Years’, etc. For me, every day is special; we celebrate the little things, that’s why at home this is a dish that we eat often.
+In Mexico, birria is served on special occasions: Christmas, Baptisms, New Year’s, etc. For me, every day is special; we celebrate the little things, and that’s why at home this is a dish that we eat often.

 - Garlic, onion, and tomato for the broth.

 - Chiles: ancho chili, guajillo chili, and arbol chili.

 - Spices: bay leaf, cumin, cinnamon, ground cloves, all-spice, oregano, cinnamon, and salt.